Pritzker pumps $146M of his cash into Illinois governor bid

 CHICAGO (AP) — Billionaire Democrat J.B.
-Pritzker is showing no reluctance to pour his own money to unseat multimillionaire Republican Bruce Rauner from the Illinois governor’s office.
+Pritzker is showing no reluctance about pouring his own money into his quest to defeat multimillionaire Republican incumbent Bruce Rauner in the race for Illinois governor.

-New state campaign reports show Pritzker has pumped $146.5 million into his campaign.
-Pritzker’s self-funding and $50 million that Rauner gave his campaign in 2016 have fueled a combined $234 million fundraising total through September.
+New state campaign finance reports show that Pritzker has pumped $146.5 million into his campaign, which dwarfs the nearly $68 million Rauner has given his own campaigns since he was elected four years ago.
+The $234 million in total fundraising by both candidates through the end of September shattered the previous records for Illinois campaign spending.

-The Chicago Sun-Times reports that Hyatt Hotel fortune heir Pritzker has broken the national self-financing mark Republican Meg Whitman set by giving $144 million of her fortune toward an unsuccessful 2010 campaign for California governor.
+Pritzker, an heir to the Hyatt Hotel fortune, has broken the national self-financing mark former eBay executive Meg Whitman set by giving $144 million of her fortune toward her unsuccessful 2010 Republican campaign for California governor, the Chicago Sun-Times reported .

-Rauner is a former private equity investor who’s given $95 million to his campaigns since 2013.
+Rauner is a former private equity investor who has given $95 million to his campaigns since starting his run for the governor’s office in 2013.

 Most Read Nation & World Stories